 Irving lives in Glasgow but was born in Dumfries and educated in Annan.
 He has always been interested in sport and maintains his local connections to Dumfriesshire as a season ticket holder at Queen of the South FC.
 For many years he played cricket in the Glasgow League and specialised as a wicket keeper.
 He now plays golf at Lochwinnoch Golf Club.
 Irving likes listening to music and has been known to pick up his guitar and strum a few chords (in private only).
 He enjoys holidays with his wife Sharon and walks for miles with their dog.
 Recently he has been attending Adult Education classes to learn some Italian.
 Since 2009 Irving has been a Trustee of REVIVE MS, a charity based in Maryhill delivering services to clients suffering from Multiple Sclerosis.

 Alan Sherry became Principal of Glasgow Kelvin College on Vesting Day for the new College on 1 November 2013.
 He had been Principal Designate since June 2013 coordinating the final phase of the merger process.
 Previously he was Principal at John Wheatley College, located in East Glasgow.
-Alan was an original member of staff when the College was established in 1989, the only new FE college opened by the former Strathclyde Regional Council.
+Alan was an original member of staff when that College was established in 1989, the only new FE college opened by the former Strathclyde Regional Council.
 He first became an Assistant Principal in 1991 and was involved in the development of both the College’s curriculum and Estate.

 Anne McTaggart was born and raised in a working class family in North Lanarkshire and has lived in Glasgow for over twenty five years.
 She left school at sixteen and began her career in office work and as a self-employed dance teacher before returning to College at the age of twenty two.
 Anne was then inspired to go on to University following which she took up roles in various local authorities and voluntary organisations.
 She found that Community Education was key and underpinned all her political and community work to date.
 Anne is currently a self-employed Community Consultant.
 She has connections with a wide range of networks, locally, nationally and internationally.